Topical review on acousto-optical Floquet engineering of single-photon emitters: Feasibility study of acousto-optical Floquet engineering

 (A) (Nano)mechanical resonators have the advantage of high Q-factors allowing for large strain/acoustic amplitudes~\cite{engelsen2024ultrahigh}.
-However, the integration with optical cavities that are required to reach the strong optical driving regime is a major challenge.
-Also, the typical frequencies are in the range between hundreds of kHz and hundreds of MHz~\cite{xu2022nanomechanical,yuan2019frequency,tanos2024high} and are typically too low, compared to the GHz Rabi splittings in Mollow triplets, to overcome the (lifetime-induced) linewidths (see Tab.~\ref{tab:Mollow}).
-Thus, mechanical oscillator systems (red symbols, Fig.~\ref{fig:5}), often have too small frequencies to satisfy the resonance condition of $\Omega_{\rm ac}\approx\Omega_{\rm R}$ for optically driven emitters with a sufficiently large Rabi splitting $\Omega_{\rm R}\gtrsim \gamma_{\rm xd}$.
+However, the typical frequencies are in the range between hundreds of kHz and hundreds of MHz~\cite{xu2022nanomechanical,yuan2019frequency,tanos2024high} and are usually too low, compared to the GHz Rabi splittings in Mollow triplets, to overcome the (lifetime-induced) linewidths (see Tab.~\ref{tab:Mollow}).
+Thus, mechanical resonator systems (red symbols, Fig.~\ref{fig:5}), often have too small frequencies to satisfy the resonance condition of $\Omega_{\rm ac}\approx\Omega_{\rm R}$ for optically driven emitters with a sufficiently large Rabi splitting $\Omega_{\rm R}\gtrsim \gamma_{\rm xd}$.